DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-04-08-email-video-comms.md

 We’ll contact you shortly to confirm when we’ll start transferring your courses to Publish (and when you’ll lose access to current course management functions in [UCAS Web-link](https://www.ucas.com/sign-web-link)).
 We’re transferring all course information as a key part of the transition from UCAS.

-You don’t need to do anything to prepare for this.
+You do not need to do anything to prepare for this.
 We’ll transfer your courses automatically, and for now you can continue to use Web-link as normal.

 If you have any questions about the new features, contact <becomingateacher@digital.education.gov.uk>.
 If anyone else in your organisation needs to see this email, please forward it to them.